Skip to content

 Sometimes called peak velocity.
 How fast your body is moving the instant you leave the ground, read straight from your centre-of-mass motion at takeoff.
 Velocity is a sensitive signal: it tracks improving performance, and it also reflects readiness and fatigue from day to day.

 Tip: Track trends, not single reps.
-Day-to-day noise is normal.
-The signal is in where your numbers move across weeks.
+Day-to-day fluctuations are normal.
+The signal is in where your numbers move across weeks, or any large dips that might signal low readiness.

 Reactive Strength Index (RSI)

 How much height you produce relative to the time you spent producing it.
 RSI is your explosiveness number: two athletes can jump the same height, but the one who got there in less time is more reactive.
-Metric Jump works it out from your jump height and the time from the start of your countermovement to takeoff, so a quicker, snappier jump scores higher than a slow grind to the same height.
+Metric Jump uses a modified RSI calculation method, from your jump height and the time from the start of your countermovement to takeoff, so a quicker, snappier jump scores higher than a slow grind to the same height.

 It’s one of the most trackable extras beyond height, which makes it a strong readiness and fatigue signal alongside takeoff velocity.